 In 2005, with the passage of Colorado Revised Statue 16-22-110, the Colorado sex offender registry was revised.
 The general assembly recognized the need to balance the expectations of persons convicted of offenses involving unlawful sexual behavior and the public's need to adequately protect themselves and their children from these persons.

 The Douglas County Sheriff's Office manages SOTAR consisting of 26 local, state and Federal agencies.
-51% of ALL sex offenders residing in Colorado are marked in SOTAR.
+51% of ALL sex offenders registered in Colorado are tracked in SOTAR.